anderson-international/.windsurf/docs/guides/ai-critical.md

 **Immediate Verification Required**: After creating or modifying any file, immediately run:
 `cmd /c node docs/scripts/count-lines.js [filename]` to verify size compliance

+## Dev Server Policy

+The USER creates and manages all development servers, NOT the AI.

+AI must never start or run development servers or long-running processes; only USER manages and initiates servers.
+AI should test only on USER-started servers and must prompt USER to start servers when needed.
+Violations include AI executing commands like `npm run dev`.
+This ensures USER control, avoids server conflicts, and maintains consistent environment management.

 ## Thin Controller Pattern

 - Route files: Pure HTTP handling (request/response, validation, status codes)